 1. Print Variable

 Normally done by a simple print statement.
-Not that no ";" or any phrase is used to end the statement.
+Note that there is no ";" or any phrase used to end the statement.

 print("This is the output string") print($myVar)

 A string in python is an array of bytes with 0 indexing the first character.

 s = "FIRST python documentation" s = F s = I #Extract the second word from the string. second_word = s[6:12] #where the 6th index is pointing at "p" and 12 is pointing at the whitespace after "n". #String returned is "python".

 3. If Statement